coleifer/peewee/docs/peewee/db_tools.rst

 ------------------

-The ``playhouse.pool`` module contains a number of :class:`Database` classes that provide connection pooling for PostgreSQL, MySQL and SQLite databases.
+The ``playhouse.pool`` module contains a number of :class:`Database` classes that provide connection pooling for Postgresql, MySQL and SQLite databases.
 The pool works by overriding the methods on the :class:`Database` class that open and close connections to the backend.